 - 2009:

 - In the 2009 World Baseball Classic, Italy eliminates Team Canada, the fourth team ousted.
-Justin Morneau gets 4 hits for Canada, but Chris Denorfia goes 4 for 4 with 3 doubles, 2 runs, 2 RBI and a great catch and Italy holds on for a 6 - 2 win.
+Justin Morneau gets four hits for Canada, but Chris Denorfia goes 4 for 4 with three doubles, two runs, two RBI and a great catch and Italy holds on for a 6 - 2 win.
 The Dutch national team almost clinches a semifinal spot, leading 1 - 0 going into the bottom of the 8th against host Puerto Rico.
 Unfortunately, relievers Dennis Neuman and Michiel van Kampen walk three batters and Yadier Molina doubles off Leon Boyd en route to a 3 - 1 comeback win.

 - South Korea shuts out Japan, 1 - 0, as Jung-keun Bong, Hyun-wook Jong, Hyun-jin Ryu and Chang-yong Lim combine for the whitewash.
 The game's lone run comes in the 4th inning against Hisashi Iwakuma, who otherwise is excellent; Tae-kyun Kim singles in Jong-wook Lee in that frame.